Introduction

 In this section, we are going to dive deeper into each of these steps, so you can calculate your local gravity.

-1. Find your Latitude and Longitude
+1. Find Latitude and Longitude

 Since local gravity is affected by latitude, you will need to find know your location’s geographic coordinates.
 With today’s GPS technology and the internet, this task has become very easy.

-- Google Maps
+- Google Maps,

 - Go to Google Maps,

-- Type in your address,
+- Type in your address, and

-- Find your coordinates in the browser’s address bar
+- Find your coordinates in the browser’s address bar.

 Or, you can just go to Google Maps and let geolocation tell you.

-- Go to Geo Planer,
+- Go to the Geo Planer website,

 - Type in your address and click the “ok” button,